AirshipCMS/Docs/02-Quickstart-Guide.md

 - Project Directory Structure

 ### Sync content managed by Airship CMS.
-Content updated in the Airship CMS admin panel automatically syncs to your local development environment as long as <span class="code">airship serve</span> is running.
+Content updated in the Airship CMS admin panel automatically syncs to your local development environment as long as `airship serve` is running.

-## 10. <span class="code">airship launch</span> to publish your project.
+## 10. `airship launch` to publish your project.
 Once you are ready to launch your site, run this command to upload your local templates, layouts, and files to the live airship server:
 ```
 airship launch
 ```

 In your terminal, you will be presented with a preview of the actions that will occur.
 Review the actions carefully before confirming.
-When you are ready, enter <span class="code">y</span> or <span class="code">yes</span> and in seconds, your project will be published!
+When you are ready, enter `y` or `yes` and in seconds, your project will be published!

 ## 11. Back up files with your own source code management tool.
 Part of your regular development workflow probably involves using a Source Code Management tool like Git, where you can maintain your own versioning and backups.
 SCM tools work seamlessly with Airship projects.
-You can store any extra source files you want in your project repository, as long as they are outside of the <span class="code">compartments</span> directory.
+You can store any extra source files you want in your project repository, as long as they are outside of the `compartments` directory.

 Commit all Airship files with your project, including `compartments` and the `.airship` directory containing the `name` file.